A Phase 1 Study of CTIM-76 in Patients With Recurring Ovarian Cancer and Other Advanced Solid Tumors

 Detailed Description

-The phase 1a Dose Escalation portion of the trial will enroll subjects with platinum-resistant/refractory ovarian cancer (PRROC), testicular, or endometrial cancer into one of approximately 9 dose escalation cohorts to assess safety, tolerability and to determine the recommended dose for expansion (RDE).
+The phase 1a Dose Escalation portion of the trial will enroll participants with PRROC, testicular, or endometrial cancer into one of approximately 9 dose escalation cohorts to assess safety, tolerability and to determine the recommended dose for expansion (RDE).
 CTIM-76 is to be administered once weekly (Q1W) for each cycle.
 A cycle is defined as 28 days.
-Subjects will be dosed until documentation of disease progression, unacceptable toxicity, or subject/physician decision.
-The phase 1b dose expansion phase will evaluate CTIM-76 in one indication (PRROC, endometrial or testicular) at up to 2 doses (n=15 response evaluable subjects at each dose level).
+Participants will be dosed until documentation of disease progression, unacceptable toxicity, or participant/physician decision.
+The phase 1b dose expansion phase will evaluate CTIM-76 in at least one indication at up to 2 doses and/or dosing schedules (n=20 response evaluable participants in each cohort ) in the dose expansion phase of the trial (Phase 1b) studying one of the following advanced solid tumor types: PROC, testicular, or endometrial.
 This is to enable dose- and exposure-response analyses.
-Dosing will follow the same schedule as Phase 1a.
-A priming dose will be administered on Day 1, and the full cohort dose will be administered weekly thereafter.
-Expansion doses for Phase 1b will be determined by Sponsor in conjunction with Safety Review Committee (SRC) based upon all available safety, pharmacokinetic (PK), pharmacodynamic (PD), biomarker and preliminary efficacy data from Phase 1a.
-The selection of the recommended Phase 2 dose (RP2D) will be based on the totality of data from Phase 1b.
+The expansion doses/dosing schedules for Phase 1b will be determined by Sponsor in conjunction with Safety Review Committee (SRC) based upon all available safety, pharmacokinetic (PK), pharmacodynamic (PD), biomarker and preliminary efficacy data from Phase 1a.
+The selection of the RP2D will be based on the totality of data from Phase 1b.